Hatsunespica/xdsl-smt/artifact.md

                -hbw 32,2000,1000 64,2000,1000
 ```

-This synthesizes an abstract bitwise and operation in the KnownBits domain
+This command takes about 30 seconds to run on an Apple M1 MacBook Pro.
-(The runtime of this command was about 30 seconds on an Apple M1 Macbook Pro).
+This command synthesizes an abstract bitwise and operation in the KnownBits domain
 We expect this exact output on `stdout`:

 ```